 Artist Statement

-Ultimately, my work aims to celebrate women and promote women's empowerment by challenging these societal norms.
+Ultimately, my work seeks to celebrate women and promote empowerment by challenging societal norms that attempt to define or limit women’s identities.

 Janice MacLean